TueftelTyp/irDecoder/README.md

 ### Code
 The code, it is a slightly modified version of the IRrecvDemo from the [IRremoteESP8266](https://github.com/crankyoldgit/IRremoteESP8266 "IRremoteESP8266") library (this must be included and could be downloaded [here](https://github.com/crankyoldgit/IRremoteESP8266/blob/master/src/IRremoteESP8266.h "here")).

-The current code reads HEX as well as all other values.
+The current code reads HEX as well as all other values, like this:
+*HEX= 167EACDF : RAW= FFRNS3 : BIN= 101011 : DEC= 377400 : OCT= 2652633*

-These values are output in any serial monitor with BAUD 115200.
+These values are output in any serial monitor with **BAUD 115200**.

 -----
 ### 3D Printing